-Safety Leadership: Optimizing Reliability, Risk and Compliance through Human Factors (HF)
+Optimizing Reliability, Risk and Compliance Through Human Factors Leadership

 Human factors training provides the cognitive and personal resource skills to complement specific technical training within a team based environment, leading to safer and more efficient task performance.
 This course is for anyone who works within a dynamic, demanding and risk based oil and gas environment where excellent safety culture is needed.